The Glass Key: Film

 The novel was adapted for the 1935 film The Glass Key, directed by Frank Tuttle and produced by E. Lloyd Sheldon, with a screenplay by Kathryn Scola and Kubec Glasmon.
 It was distributed by Paramount Pictures.
 The lead characters were portrayed by George Raft as Ed [not Ned] Beaumont, Edward Arnold as Paul Madvig, and Claire Dodd as Janet Henry.

 Another film, also entitled The Glass Key, was released in 1942, directed by Stuart Heisler and produced by Buddy G. DeSylva, with a screenplay by Jonathan Latimer.
 It was also distributed by Paramount Pictures.
 The film starred Alan Ladd as Ed [not Ned] Beaumont, Brian Donlevy as Paul Madvig, and Veronica Lake as Janet Henry.
 The Irish mobster Shad O'Rory, who played a major role in both the novel and the first film adaptation (in which he was portrayed by Robert Gleckler), was replaced in the second film by a Mediterranean mobster, Nick Varna, portrayed by the Maltese actor Joseph Calleia.

 Though not a direct adaptation, the Coen brothers' 1990 film Miller's Crossing features a similar premise and characters.

 Radio

 The Glass Key was adapted by Howard E. Koch for the March 10, 1939, episode of Orson Welles's CBS Radio series The Campbell Playhouse.
 The cast included Welles (Paul Madvig), Paul Stewart (Ned Beaumont), Ray Collins (Shad O'Rory), Myron McCormick (Senator Henry), Effie Palmer (Mrs. Madvig), Elspeth Eric (Opal Madvig), Elizabeth Morgan (telephone operator), Everett Sloane (Farr), Howard Smith (Jeff), Laura Baxter (Janet Henry) and Edgar Barrier (Rusty).

-Another adaptation, by Robert Cenedella, was presented on Hour of Mystery on ABC on July 7, 1946.
+On July 7, 1946, Hour of Mystery (Summer 1946 series replacing Theatre Guild's The Theatre Guild on the Air) presented an adaptation, by Robert Cenedella, on American Broadcasting Company.
 Kenneth Webb was the director, and Edwin Marshall was the producer.

-On July 22, 1946, The Lady Esther Screen Guild Theatre presented yet another adaptation by Harry Cronman starring Alan Ladd, Marjorie Reynolds, Ward Bond.
+On July 22, 1946, The Lady Esther Screen Guild Theatre presented yet another adaptation, by Harry Cronman starring Alan Ladd, Marjorie Reynolds, Ward Bond.
 Bill Lawrence was both the director and producer.

+On November 26, 1946, The Cresta Blanca Hollywood Players presented The Glass Key.
+Gene Kelly played Ned Beaumont in the adaptation.